KunkelAlexander/kunkelalexander.github.io/_posts/2025-07-23-computers-learning-bomberman-tabular-q.md

 - Walking into an obstacle (wall, bomb, crate) results in waiting instead but an agent can stand on its own bomb after placing it.
 - Agents **blow up crates using bombs** and **collect coins by walking through them**.
 - Every player has one life and **dies immediately** when stepping into an explosion.
 If an agent kills another player and dies at the same time, this counts as kill.
+- If an agent **kills itself, it does not lose points** and no other agent gains point.
+- Explosions are not stopped by crates, but they **do no ignite bombs**.
 - Players can place **only one bomb at a time**.
 The timeline of a bomb is detailed in the table below and visualised in Figure 1.